Boat People SOS: Origin

 In February 2008, responding to an alarming level of human trafficking in Southeast Asia, BPSOS, in partnership with the International Society for Human Rights, the Vietnamese Canadian Federation, and the U.S. Committee to Protect Vietnamese Workers, launched The Coalition to Abolish Modern-day Slavery in Asia (CAMSA) project.
-BPSOS is active in tackling the global explosion of human trafficking, especially in the realm of labor exports.
+BPSOS is addressing the global explosion of human trafficking, especially in the realm of labor exports.
 Slashed wages, grueling working hours, ill-treatment, and deception are all everyday challenges faced by a new generation of Vietnamese working overseas.

-Mission and Aim
+Mission

 CAMSA's mission is to rescue and protect trafficking victims, punish traffickers through economic and legal measures, and pressure the governments of the source and destination countries to enact and enforce anti-trafficking laws and policies.
-CAMSA’s anti-human trafficking campaign has three focuses:
+CAMSA's anti-human trafficking campaign has three focuses: